Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 - layout

 String specifying the layout of the output heatmap.
-Possible layouts include 'topleft', 'topright', 'bottomleft', 'bottomright', or the 'whole'/'full' heatmap (default and only possible option if the matrix is asymmetric).
+Possible layouts include 'topleft', 'topright', 'bottomleft', 'bottomright', or the 'whole'/'full' heatmap (default and only possible option if the matrix is not square with identical dimnames).
 A combination of the first letters of each word also works (i.e. f, w, tl, tr, bl, br).
 If layout is of length two with two opposing triangles, a mixed layout will be used.
 For mixed layouts,

-needs a vector of length two (applied in the same order as layout).
-See details ofgghm()
+modeneeds a vector of length two (applied in the same order as layout).
+See details ofgghm()for more information.- mode

 A string specifying plotting mode.
 Possible values are

-Logical indicating if the diagonal cells should be plotted (if the matrix is symmetric).
+Logical indicating if the diagonal cells should be plotted (if the matrix is square with the same row- and colnames).

 - na_col